-The effects of strain on thermal transport is well known from a macroscopic perspective and has been studied in a variety of materials, but nanoscopically the causes are not known.
-In non-conductive crystal structures thermal transport is dominated by phonons which are atomistic lattice vibrations that carry energy.
-From the Boltzmann transport equation it is shown that a phonon's contribution to thermal conductivity is the result of its properties, specifically heat capacity, group velocity, and lifetimes.
-Currently it is not known whether the lifetimes, group velocities, or a combination of the two are responsible for the change in thermal properties upon strain.
-In this study we use the top-down approach of Green-Kubo molecular dynamics to observe the change of thermal conductivity in Lennard-Jones (LJ) argon, yielding us the macroscopic thermal response of the system to strain.
-Simultaneously, we use the bottom-up technique of normal mode decomposition which, through a combination of lattice dynamics and molecular dynamics, produces the values of the individual properties of each phonon in the system.
-Using both techniques, we confirm the macroscopic response to strain in our model LJ system and elucidate the mechanisms responsible for this change from an particle level standpoint.
+The effects of strain on thermal transport are well-known from a macroscopic perspective but the nanoscopic origins are unknown.
+In semiconductors and insulators, thermal transport is dominated by phonons, which are vibrations of the atomic lattice.
+From a solution of the phonon Boltzmann transport equation obtained using the Fourier law, the contribution of a phonon to thermal conductivity is the related to its heat capacity, group velocity, and lifetime.
+What combination of changes to these properties is responsible for strain-related changes in thermal properties is unknown.
+In this study, we use the Green-Kubo method in molecular dynamics simulayions to first predict the strain-dependence of the thermal conductivity of Lennard-Jones (LJ) argon between temperatures of 20 and 80 K. Simultaneously to this top-down approach, we apply the bottom-up technique of normal mode decomposition which, through a combination of lattice dynamics calculations and molecular dynamics simulations, predicts the values of the individual properties of each phonon mode in the system.
+These properties can then be used to predict thermal conductivity from the bottom-up, allowing us to elucidate the mechanisms responsible for the thermal conductivity change.